-Compassion Beyond Borders' scholarships in Guatemala are given to Mayan schoolgirls who are daughters of single mothers living in the outskirts of the Mayan city of Quetzaltenango.
-The girls may come from homes without running water or perhaps even sanitation facilities.
+Compassion Beyond Borders' scholarships in Guatemala are awarded to Mayan schoolgirls who are daughters of single mothers living in the outskirts of the Mayan city of Quetzaltenango.
+The girls typically come from homes without running water, electricity or even sanitation facilities.

 CBB's scholarships pay the girls' school fees and purchase their school uniform, shoes and school supplies.
 Even public primary school is expensive in Guatemala, and costs increase sharply as a girl goes from primary school to middle school.

-Lenny and Sandy, shown here, were both out of school, as their single mother struggled to earn enough money to provide food for them and their brothers.
-Both girls are now back in school with CBB scholarships, Lenny in the third grade and Sandy in the seventh grade.
+Lenny and Sandy, two sisters shown here, were both out of school, as their single mother struggled to earn enough money to provide food for them and their brothers.
+Both girls were put back in school with CBB scholarships.

 A project director's story